User Input

 Blank lines are not read, anywhere.

 In the following guide, the keys which activate some option are listed first like KEY, but if the key demands variable inputs then they are listed afterwards like val1 val2 val3, then formatted like KEY val1 val2 val3.
 If the other inputs are fixed options, they will be denoted like [ opt1 | opt2 | opt 3 ].
 Required options are designated with REQUIRED.
-Options that are required depending on a particular option are designated like REQUIRED : PROBLEM GENERAL.
+Options that are required depending on a particular option are designated like REQUIRED IF : PROBLEM GENERAL.

 Input Headers